Digital-Methods-HASS/au750213_Lindeneg_Liv/Prtf3_LeafletMaps/README.md

 `ClusterMap` and `PointMap` shows two different ways of visualizing location points
 - `PopupExpanded` only difference from the `PointMap` is more information in the popups

+NOTICE: The maps might not show if using a `htmlpreview` tool
+- Please try and download the `html` files indstead if having problems

 ## R-Script
 Code used to create the maps can be seen in the `LeafletMaps.Rmd` file or the corresponding `.html`
 - Maps might not show in the `.html`